smackers/smack/docs/installation.md

 * [Vagrant][] version 1.7.2 or greater

-Once both are properly installed, launch [Vagrant][] by running the following command in SMACK.s root directory (that which contains `Vagrantfile`):
+Once both are properly installed, launch [Vagrant][] by running the following command in SMACK's root directory (that which contains `Vagrantfile`):
 ````Shell
 vagrant up
 ````